Haraj-backend/hex-monscape/README.md

 > make run
 ```

-This command will create & run the stack defined in this [docker-compose.yml](./docker-compose.yml) file.
+This command will create & run the stack defined in this [docker-compose.yml](./docker-compose.yml).

 Wait a moment until the entire stack running.
-You will something like this in the console after it is successfully running:
+You will something like this in the console after it is done:

 ```bash
 hex_mem_1     | 2022/05/11 16:29:50 server is listening on :9185...